Commonwealth Immigrants Act 1968

 The Commonwealth Immigrants Act 1968 (c.
-9) was an Act of the Parliament of the United Kingdom.
+9) was an act of the Parliament of the United Kingdom.

-The Act
+The act

-The Act amended the Commonwealth Immigrants Act 1962 (which had stripped most citizens of Commonwealth countries of the rights of entry, abode and employment in the United Kingdom), further reducing the rights of citizens of the Commonwealth of Nations countries (as of 2024, comprising approximately 2.5 billion people) to migrate to the UK.
+The act amended the Commonwealth Immigrants Act 1962 (10 & 11 Eliz.
+2. c.
+21), which had stripped most citizens of Commonwealth countries of the rights of entry, abode and employment in the United Kingdom, further reducing the rights of citizens of the Commonwealth of Nations countries (as of 2024, comprising approximately 2.5 billion people) to migrate to the UK.
 More importantly, it extended the restrictions of the earlier act to apply to British citizens (termed Citizens of the United Kingdom and Colonies) so that the Act restricted the future right of entry into that part of the territory of the British Realm that lay within the British Isles (i.e., the United Kingdom), previously enjoyed by all Citizens of the United Kingdom and Colonies, to those born there or who had at least one parent or grandparent born there.